Automakers Say Trump's Anti-NAFTA Push Could Upend Their Industry

 Ford is the most American car company, in terms of cars sold in the U.S. and content that comes from the U.S. That's why Hinrichs was upbeat at a recent Detroit event.

 While other carmakers have been wringing their hands over NAFTA, Hinrichs said: "We're in a good position to make all our trucks here.
-We're bringing the Ranger (a midsize pickup) and Bronco here.
-We're adding capacity at Flat Rock (assembly plant) to build the autonomous vehicle here.
+We're bringing the Ranger [a midsize pickup] and Bronco here.
+We're adding capacity at Flat Rock [assembly plant] to build the autonomous vehicle here.
 So we're ... looking forward to modernization of NAFTA that works for everybody."

 Fiat Chrysler Automobiles, Ford's crosstown rival, is a bit different.
 Fiat Chrysler is a truck, SUV and minivan company, having invented two of those categories.
 (Its Jeep unit pioneered the SUV with the Wrangler; the Dodge Caravan and Plymouth Voyager were the first modern minivans.)
-And it's both an American and European company.
+And it's both an American and a European company.

 Fiat Chrysler CEO Sergio Marchionne was more blunt in his assessment of possible changes to NAFTA.
 "I sincerely hope that some of the demands that are being pushed by the U.S. administration are going to be retuned," he told journalists at the North American International Auto Show in Detroit in January.

-His company recently announced plans to increase production in the U.S., as well as giving workers a $2,000 bonus to celebrate the new tax bill.
+His company recently announced plans to increase production in the U.S., as well as give workers a $2,000 bonus to celebrate the new tax bill.

 He jokes that Fiat Chrysler has been willing to play ball with the administration, but he says NAFTA does not need to be torn up to bring more auto jobs to the U.S.

-"I don't think we need to go to the 85 (percent content) number to try and address what President Trump's concerns are," Marchionne said.
+"I don't think we need to go to the 85 [percent content] number to try and address what President Trump's concerns are," Marchionne said.
 "I'm hopeful that I think we'll see a more rational number going forward."

 Then there's Toyota, a company that makes a lot of vehicles in the U.S. and sells many of them overseas.

-"We export 136,000 vehicles (annually) to almost 40 countries around the world.
+"We export 136,000 vehicles [annually] to almost 40 countries around the world.
 We can only do that and be competitive with NAFTA," says Jim Lentz, Toyota's North American CEO.

 Toyota, which sells more cars in the U.S. directly to consumers, is also a lean company.
-Other manufactures, such as Ford and General Motors, do more sales to fleets and governments.
+Other manufacturers, such as Ford and General Motors, do more sales to fleets and governments.

-Lentz says he's worried that meddling with NAFTA will raise costs.
-"Russia is going to say (do) I want to buy a (Toyota) Highlander coming out of the U.S.?
+Lentz says he is worried that meddling with NAFTA will raise costs.
+"Russia is going to say [do] I want to buy a [Toyota] Highlander coming out of the U.S.?
 Or maybe it's less expensive to buy it out of another plant coming out of China," he says.

 NAFTA talks among the U.S., Canada and Mexico are scheduled to end in March.